 top of page

-Where curiosity meets creativity, and kids build the future with LEGO®
+Where curiosity meets creativity, and kids build the future with LEGO

-FIRST LEGO League Challenge - Passion for STEM
+About FIRST LEGO League Challenge

 FIRST LEGO League Challenge is designed for students aged 9 to 16.
 Each year, participants work for several weeks, either as a team or as a class, tackling a shared project like real engineers.
 They plan, design, and program an autonomous LEGO® Education robot, conduct research on a self-chosen topic, and create a presentation of their findings.